 (For the record, I have never worked for or even met Conrad Black.
 I have twice shaken hands with his wife.
 Any other conflicts of interest, however slight, will be noted below.)

 Not everything about the Black trial coverage was dispiriting.
 A great deal of it was accurate and thorough, and reasonably faithful to the traditions of reporting on Canadian trials.
-Canadian Press provided admirable if lengthy summaries every day.1 The major newspapers tended to divide their coverage into two categories: factual reporting and clearly labelled commentary.
+Canadian Press provided admirable if lengthy summaries every day. ((In the interest of full disclosure, let me admit that at Ryerson I taught CP’s Romina Maurino.
+I also dealt frequently with the Toronto Star’s Robyn Doolittle, usually to fend off her pleas for funding for her extra-curricular projects. )) The major newspapers tended to divide their coverage into two categories: factual reporting and clearly labelled commentary.
 The factual reporting was conscientious and generally fair.
 It was also rather dull, especially during the long wait for the verdict.
 That may explain why The Globe and Mail, commendably neutral until that point, went temporarily berserk over the hot scoop that Conrad Black was not wearing socks.

 One exception was Peter Worthington’s reporting for the Toronto Sun, which was largely a cheerleading section for the defendants.
 Worthington’s readers must have been shocked by the verdict.
 He predicted a full acquittal on June 29, making no secret of his position: “I felt strongly that the wrong person was on trial.”
 For Worthington, Radler was the only villain in the piece.